 Vibrant and Visionary

-When it comes to arts, cuisine, entertainment and shopping, Valparaiso is the hottest spot in Porter County.
-After all, it’s home to a world-renowned university that attracts students from all over the world, bringing a youthfulness and diversity to its nearly 200-year-old streets.
+When it comes to arts, cuisine, entertainment, and shopping, Valparaiso is the hottest spot in the Indiana Dunes area.
+It’s home to the world-renowned Valparaiso University and its famous Chapel of the Resurrection.
+Both attract students from all over the world, bringing a youthful diversity to Valparaiso’s nearly 200-year-old streets.

 Valparaiso, which is Porter County’s county seat, has a downtown district filled with historic architecture and blocks of unique, local shops and boutiques.
 You can take a culinary tour around the globe at its restaurants, ranging from relaxed atmospheres to five-star international experiences.

-And the arts!
-Whether it’s music from local musicians swelling from the downtown area’s Central Park Plaza amphitheater, the jeweled glints of handcrafted glassware gleaming from behind storefront windows, or a local production on the stage of a hundred-year-old hall, the arts have been and continue to be the lifeblood of the town.
+This is also the place to go for entertainment.
+Whether it’s music from local musicians swelling from the downtown’s Central Park Plaza, the jeweled glints of handcrafted glassware gleaming from behind storefront windows, or local productions on the stage of a hundred-year-old hall, the arts continue to be the lifeblood of the town.

-- See baseball bats — destined for use by major league baseball players — made right in front of you at Hoosier Bat Company, and you can even purchase a bat or other baseball gifts at their gift shop
+- See baseball bats—destined for use by major league baseball players—made right in front of you at Hoosier Bat Company, where you can also purchase a bat or other baseball gifts at their shop.

-- Cut loose and have fun at Zao Island, the home of two miniature golf courses, go-carts, laser tag, a game room, batting cages, a giant slide, real alligators and a pizzeria
+- Cut loose and have fun at Zao Island, the home of two miniature golf courses, go-karts, laser tag, a game room, batting cages, a giant slide, real alligators, and a pizzeria.

-- Get your fix of nature and railroad fun at Taltree Arboretum, which features hiking trails, formal gardens and a huge, nationally-recognized model railway garden
+- Get your fix of nature and railroad fun at Gabis Arboretum, which features hiking trails, formal gardens, and a huge, nationally-recognized model railway garden.

-- Be entertained — whether you’re enjoying a movie experience straight out of the 1950s at the 49er Drive-In Theatre; catching a live play, listening to music or viewing an independent film at the Memorial Opera House; or enjoying a great production at Chicago Street Theatre
+- Be entertained—whether you’re enjoying a movie experience straight out of the 1950s at the 49er Drive-In Theatre; catching a live play or listening to music at the Memorial Opera House; or enjoying a great production at Chicago Street Theatre.

-- Shop at one-of-a-kind downtown stores like Lifestyles, David’s Mens Clothier, Piper Children’s Boutiques, Seasons on the Square, Boutique in Bloom, Martin Binder Jeweler, The Welcome Mat, Bangles, Sheep’s Clothing Knitting Supply and She’s Crafty
+- Shop at one-of-a-kind downtown stores like Piper Children’s Boutiques, Ivy Boutique, Bangles, Sheep’s Clothing Knitting Supply, and Old World Market.

-- Find Indiana Dunes Country artists’ work at great places like Air One Aerial Photography, The Artists’ Den, Lifestyles and rTrail Collective Edge
+- Find Indiana Dunes Country artists’ work at great places like Air One Aerial Photography and Lifestyles.